 Pursuit commissioned a 169-page environmental assessment including a study on wildlife and vegetation.
 The assessment was reviewed by Parks Canada officials and was deemed acceptable within Parks Canada’s strict policy framework governing the management and protection of our national parks.

 In 2014, the Columbia Icefield Skywalk received the Award of Excellence in Building Engineering as well as the Environmental Award of Merit for Environmental Assessment and Monitoring.
 One of Pursuit's key goals was to develop the Columbia Icefield Skywalk project with minimal environmental impact.
 By partnering with Golder & Associates we were able to accomplish this by identifying ways, through careful monitoring, to maintain mountain goat use of the site during construction.

 As part of the environmental assessment process, in 2011 Pursuit began commissioning an annual wildlife impact study for the Columbia Icefield Skywalk that focused heavily on collecting mountain goat and bighorn sheep data.
 In particular, the study provides clarification about how and when mountain goats and bighorn sheep use trails and cliffs in and around the Sunwapta Canyon Viewpoint, providing experts with a systematic look on how these precious wildlife use front-country sites that already have a high human use and, thus, human interaction.
-This study was officially completed in 2017, and confirmed that the Columbia Icefield Skywalk has positively impacted wildlife with a reduction of up-close human interactions at the site.
+This study was officially completed in 2017, and confirmed that the Columbia Icefield Skywalk has not negatively impacted wildlife at the site.